FOREX-Dollar rebounds after China rate cut soothes markets

 lending more stability to markets.

-currencies such as the euro and the yen as fears about Chinese
+such as the euro and the yen as fears about Chinese growth and a

 The concerns over China and Monday's selloff in global